weihas/SrtMix/README.md

 ### How to Use

 + You can click the “**Download**” link above to download
-+ Double click the MixSrt.dmg
++ Double click the SrtMix.dmg
     - I don't think users need to convert subtitles every day, so this program does not need to be installed to avoid subsequent uninstalling.
     - You only need to load to run.
 + When you open the app, it has only one interface, which is very concise :